Databricks Delta is in Private Preview. Contact your account manager to request access to the Private Preview.

 You can also use Structured Streaming to stream new data automatically into the table as it arrives:

-For more information about Delta’s integration with structured streaming, see Delta Tables - Streaming Reads and Writes.
+For more information about Databricks Delta integration with Structured Streaming, see Databricks Delta Tables - Streaming Reads and Writes.

-Once we have been streaming for awhile, we will likely have a lot of small files in the table.
-If we want to improve the speed of read queries, we can use
+Once you have been streaming for awhile, you will likely have a lot of small files in the table.
+If you want to improve the speed of read queries, you can use

 OPTIMIZE to perform automatic operations like collapsing small files into larger ones: